Blog

 • Rent Cap and Just Cause disclosure (within the first three years).

-• A written notice on any contamination that has occurred in the dwelling unit due to the making of methamphetamines.
+• A written notice on any contamination that has occurred in the dwelling rental unit due to the making of methamphetamines.

 • If utilities are shared between tenants, this must also be disclosed.